UnifyBio/unifybio-site/docs/tutorials/quickstart.md

 To use the provided local system, you need to [install Docker](https://docs.docker.com/) and ensure you can stand up a local system with Docker Compose.
-You will also need a JVM (version 17 or later recommended).
+You will also need a JVM (version 21 or later required).
 You might already have one available, which you can check by running:

 ```
 java -version
 ```

 in a terminal.
-If you do not have a JVM installed, [Temurin 17 or 22](https://adoptium.net/installation/) is a good default.
+If you do not have a JVM installed, [Temurin 21 or 22](https://adoptium.net/installation/) is a good default.

 #### Additional configuration